 If your application is not accepted you will be expected to submit your work by the original deadline (or within the 24-hour window).
 However, you may still be eligible to submit a separate missed assessments application if you are unable to submit the work.

 Submitting work following an extension

 Work granted an approved extension must be submitted before 14:00 on the revised deadline date.
-You will still have a 24-hour window after the revised deadline in which to submit your work, but you will then receive a mark penalty.

 Submission via Blackboard